rogervaas/keycloak-authz/README.md

 ## Install and Start the Authz Server (Demo Distribution)

-Once the project was built, you can obtain a distribution that can be used to start the AuthZ Server and run some example applications.
+Once the project is built, you can obtain a distribution that can be used to start the AuthZ Server and run an example application.

 The demo distribution is located at: